fly-apps/postgres-flex/README.md

 ## High Availability
 To ensure High Availability, it's recommended that your cluster has at least 3 members.

-Automatic failures will only consider members residing in your primary region.
-The primary region is represented as an environment variable which is defined within your apps `fly.toml` file.
-That being said, if you're running a 3 member setup, at least 2 of the members should reside within your primary region.
+Automatic failovers will only consider members residing within your primary region.
+The primary region is represented as an environment variable defined within the `fly.toml` file.
+That being said, if you're running a 3 member setup at least 2 of the members should reside within your primary region.

 ## Horizontal scaling
 Use the clone command to scale up your cluster.